-3.1.3.26 'A5.1 Subtidal coarse sediment' was dominant throughout the Markham's Triangle rMCZ, covering approximately three quarters of the site (Defra, 2014).
+'A5.1 Subtidal coarse sediment' was dominant throughout the Markham's Triangle rMCZ, covering 3.1.3.33 approximately three guarters of the site (Defra, 2014).
 'A5.2 Subtidal sand' and 'A5.4 Subtidal mixed sediments' habitats were less prevalent.
 Mixed sediments were mostly confined to a swathe spanning the northern boundary of the rMCZ area, while bands of sand were found across the central section of the site.
+Subtidal mud was only recorded in the northeast of the rMCZ, outside the boundary of the Hornsea Three array area.
 See section 4.1.2 for further information on the sediment composition of samples acquired from this survey.
-See sections 4.1.4.22 to 4.1.4.27 for a high-level multivariate analysis of the benthic communities recorded at Markham's Triangle, in the context of the communities and biotopes recorded in the historic benthic ecology and site-specific surveys in the Hornsea Three benthic ecology study area.
+See paragraphs 4.1.4.26 to 4.1.4.31 for a high-level multivariate analysis of the benthic communities recorded at Markham's Triangle, in the context of the communities and biotopes recorded in the historic and site specific benthic ecology surveys in the Hornsea Three benthic ecology study area.